 Q. What is the difference between seasoned wood and kiln-dried wood?

-Kiln dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
+Kiln-dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
 This process takes 48 hours and kills any pests which may be in the wood.
-The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter and longer.
+The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter, longer, and with very little smoke.
 We recommend kiln dried wood for all indoor fireplaces.
 The kiln at Black Dog is fueled by wood to reduce our usage of fossil fuels and promote environmentally friendly practices.

 Q. What size are your pallets?

-Our wood is professionally delivered by the Pallet or Eco Pallet.
-A Pallet is approximately a 1/2 Cord.
-An Eco Pallet is approximately a 1/4 Cord.
+Our wood is professionally delivered by the Large Pallet or Eco Pallet.
+A Large Pallet is similar to a 1/2 Cord.
+An Eco Pallet is similar to a 1/4 Cord.
+Our normal packaging is made up of a giant re-purposed vinyl bag placed on top of a 40×48 wood pallet.
+We do offer stacked & wrapped packaging at an additional cost per customized pallet.

 Q. Do you deliver?